+Baseline scenario is most likely scenario and is based on internal forecasts prepared by Rabobank research.
 The Bank uses a statistical simulation method from the National Institute Global Econometric Model (NIGEM) to generate plus and minus scenarios.
 The procedure for the formulation involves two steps:

-- 1. Use the stochastic function of NiGEM to run 1000 scenarios starting in the first quarter where the plus and minus scenarios may differ from the baseline and ending in the final quarter of the RaboResearch delivery.
+1. Use the stochastic function of NiGEM to run 1000 scenarios starting in the first quarter where the plus and minus scenarios may differ from the baseline.
 NiGEM uses historical residuals (randomly chosen) from the model equations to give shocks during the forecast period (Monte Carlo simulation).
-The result is the distribution of macroeconomic outcomes based on the historical variance of the world trade loss. - 2.
-Look up the two scenarios which represent the 15% upper scenarios and the 15% lower scenarios of the distribution.
+The result is the distribution of macroeconomic outcomes.
+The impact of these scenarios on the volume of world trade is used in step 2.
+2. Look up the two scenarios which represent the 20% (2020: 15%) plus scenarios and the 20% (2020: 15%) minus scenarios of the distribution.